 Childhood Brain Cancer Awareness Day

-Thursday, September 26 is the inaugural Childhood Brain Cancer Awareness Day
+Saturday 26 September 2020 is the second annual Childhood Brain Cancer Awareness Day in Australia.

 Every year Childhood Brain Cancer Awareness Day will focus on a different strain of the disease, this year the spotlight is on ependymoma.

 Ependymoma is a devastating disease with no current cures.
 Ependymomas are more common in children than in adults and are reportedly the third most common brain tumour in children.
 In paediatric cases the location of ependymomas are more likely to be intracranial, while in adults it is spinal.

 Liz Dawes founded the Robert Connor Dawes Foundation in memory of her 18-year-old son who died eight years ago after being diagnosed with the disease.
 “Our son Connor was diagnosed with an anaplastic ependymoma brain tumour.
 He died from this disease 16 months later,” said Liz.